“BuildBuck ICF Door & Window Bucking creates a strong seamless insulated transition from ICF walls to door and window openings.”

 BuildBuck ICF Door & Window Bucking brings the insulation properties of EPS foam together with embedded plastic webs to create a strong seamless transition from ICF walls to door and window openings.

 BuildBuck ICF Door & Window Bucking is an integrated ICF bucking solution for residential & commercial projects.
 Providing continuous insulation along the full length of the buck, BuildBuck is two-inches thick providing an insulated barrier for all openings.
-The buck features three primary attachment areas across the face of the buck every 6-inches in the center and on each side as well as full-length attachment on each side.
+The buck features three primary attachment areas across the face of the buck every 6-inches in the center and on each side as well as a full-length attachment on each side.
 Foam guides properly align BuildBuck and the ICF blocks.
 A molded-in sealing member works with flashing to seal against moisture intrusion.
-The full length molded tape measure and cut lines makes cutting the buck to size simple and straightforward.
+The full length molded tape measure and cut lines make cutting the buck to size simple and straightforward.

 BuildBuck Product Features

 - Standard BuildBlock labor-saving benefits are included such as molded-in tape measure and cut lines.